stefanw/channels-yroom/README.md

 ## How it works

-Yjs clients connect via Websocket to a Channels Websocket Consumer which can perform e.g. authentication and then forwards messages via channel layer to a central worker.
-This worker runs in a separate process and keeps a Yjs document + awareness information for each 'room', processes synchronization and awareness updates and sends responses (single and broadcast to room) to the Websocket consumers.
+Yjs clients connect via WebSockets to a Channels WebSocket Consumer which can perform e.g. authentication and then forwards messages via channel layer to a central worker.
+This worker runs in a separate process and keeps a Yjs document + awareness information for each 'room', processes synchronization and awareness updates and sends responses (single and broadcast to room) to the WebSocket consumers.

 ### Example flow